-A. According to an ACOG opinion, "expulsion rates for immediate postpartum IUD insertions are higher than for interval or postabortion insertions, vary by study, and may be as high as 10 to 27 percent.
+A. "Expulsion rates for immediate postpartum IUD insertions are higher than for interval or postabortion insertions, vary by study, and may be as high as 10 to 27%.
 Research is underway to determine whether levonorgestrel IUDs have different expulsion rates than copper devices in the immediate postpartum setting.
-Women should be counseled about the increased expulsion risk, as well as with the signs and symptoms of expulsion.
-Replacement cost may vary by insurance plan, and a woman who experiences or suspects expulsion should contact her obstetrician-gynecologist or other obstetric care provider and use a back-up contraceptive method."5
+Women should be counseled about the increased expulsion risk, as well as signs and symptoms of expulsion.
+Replacement cost may vary by insurance plan, and a woman who experiences or suspects expulsion should contact her obstetrician-gynecologist or other obstetric care provider and use a back-up contraceptive method."

-Q. When should patients be seen for follow-up?
+Q. When should patients be seen in follow-up?